-In this short dental SEO video recording Adrian gives a great example of how and why your practice may not be showing up for people searching for a dentist.
+Looking for a bit more information about why this is so important?
+In this short dental SEO video recording we provide a great example of how and why your practice may not be showing up for people searching for a dentist.

 Improve Your Dental SEO Strategy With These Tips

-In the video recording below you’ll see how to begin optimizing your Google My Business account and three dental SEO case studies.
+Would you like to see Google maps optimization in action?
+In the video recording you’ll learn how to begin optimizing your Google Business Profile and see three dental SEO case studies.

 Don’t Be Overwhelmed With SEO, We Can Help!

 My Social Practice has served dentists and orthodontists for over twelve years.
 Our team of experts has helped hundreds of dentists boost their search engine ranking through effective SEO for dentists strategies.

 Dr. Bana Ball and her team at Shady Grove Pediatric Dentistry were trying to grow their pediatric dental practice online.
 She knew that most of her new patients found her practice on the Google map.
 She was intrigued with My Social Practice’s Google Maps SEO service, which focuses on helping a dental practice to rank on the Google map rather than in the organic results below the map, and wanted to give it a try.

 Below is an example of Shady Grove Pediatric’s Google Maps rankings for the keyword ‘pediatric dentist’.
 On the left is where she was ranking when we started.
 On the right is 90 days after we began the Google Maps SEO service.